 All Sky contracts are 12 months long.

-There's no charge for set up or installation, except for those that need a totally new phone line installed, which costs £39.
+There's no charge for set up or installation including for those that need a totally new phone line installed, which is free with broadband or TV, more here.
 Most people won't need to pay this though, find out more here.

 Availability not all of the packages above will be available to all households, especially the Sky fibre broadband deals.

 Check availability by postcode and home phone number here: